-SCHOOLS AFFECTED BY DEVELOPMENT PROJECTED ENROLMENT YIELD PROJECTION ASSUMPTIONS Garibaldi Secondary 160 Average migration rates during the start of Silver Valley are used to project enrolment from 2030 to 2035.
-This is reasonable to assume as, just like Thornhill, Garibaldi Secondary was the only catchment zone that serviced Silver Valley development when it originally came online.
-Whonnock Elementary 313 Migration rates from Yennadon Elementary during the startup of Silver Valley are used as the model for 2030 to 2035 enrolment.
+SCHOOLS AFFECTED BY DEVELOPMENT PROJECTED ENROLMENT YIELD PROJECTION ASSUMPTIONS Garibaldi Secondary 80 50% of average secondary student yields during the start of Silver Valley are used to project enrolment from 2030 to 2035.
+Whonnock Elementary 156 50% of average elementary student yields during the start of Silver Valley are used to project enrolment from 2030 to 2035.

-TOWN CENTER
+TOWN CENTRE

-The City of Maple Ridge is currently undergoing a densification in the town center, that does not have a clear long term buildout plan.
+The City of Maple Ridge is currently undergoing a densification in the town centre, that does not have a clear long term buildout plan.
 Therefore, instead of using migration rates to adjust enrolment in these schools, complexes were added to projections instead.
 There are currently 3,920 units under application with the City.
 92% of the units are medium to high rise apartments, 7% are multi-family townhomes and 1% are single family duplex.
 The table below represents the units that were added to enrolment projections with the following yield rates per unit: